rocker-org/shiny/README.md

 This is a Dockerfile for Shiny Server on Debian stable.
 Dockerfiles building on specific versions of R are now available as tags.
 These images are based on the corresponding [r-ver](https://hub.docker.com/rocker/r-ver) image.
 You can request a specific R version using the appropriate tag, e.g. `rocker/shiny:3.3.2`.

-The images is available from [Docker Hub](https://registry.hub.docker.com/u/rocker/shiny/).
+The images are available from [Docker Hub](https://registry.hub.docker.com/u/rocker/shiny/).

-As of January 2017, the Shiny Server log is written to `stdout` and can be viewed using `docker logs`.
-The logs for individual apps are in the `/var/log/shiny-server` directory, as described in the [Shiny Server Administrator's Guide]( http://docs.rstudio.com/shiny-server/#application-error-logs)